FelipeTeixeira/cinefestivais-wp/wp-content/plugins/ajax-load-more/README.txt

 *   **progress_bar_color** - Enter the hex color of the progress bar.
 Default = 'ed7070'
 *   **button_label** - The label text for Load More button.
 Default = 'Older Posts'
 *   **button_loading_label** - Update the text of the Load More button while content is loading.
 Default = null
+*   **loading_style** - Select an Ajax loading style - you can choose between a Button or Infinite Scroll.
+Default = null
 *   **container_type** - Override the global Container Type that was set on ALM Settings page.
 Default = null
 *   **css_classes** - Add custom CSS classes to the Ajax Load More container.
 Default = null
 *   **id** - A unique ID for the Ajax Load More instance.